Founder and Executive Director

 Manager of Administration

 In my administrative position I manage the "business" of OCF.
 Wearing a lot of hats, I am responsible for overseeing areas as diverse as our awareness and outreach programs, order fulfillment, and providing the metrics of the foundation from the impact of our social networking efforts to our many events around the country.
+I have a degree from Cal State Long Beach with a focus on Psychology and Public Health.

 I am honored to be associated with an organization composed of committed individuals that are working together to give oral cancer a voice.